-AFFO for the first quarter of 2010 have been restated to take into account the adoption of IFRS.
+AFFO for the first six-month period of 2010 have been restated to conform to IFRS.
 The transition impact was a decrease mainly attributable to the writeoff of interest capitalized on land.

 Cominar had to revise the calculation of AFFO mostly to cancel adjustments to amortization of below-market leases and capitalized leasing costs, which are no longer recognized under IFRS, and to adjust income derived from the recognition of leases on a straight-line basis in order to reflect the initial adjustment required at the date of transition and the addition of lease inducements to this item.